-A Florida original, Twisty Treat locations are always easy to spot — just look for a building shaped like an ice cream cone.
+A Florida original, Twistee Treat locations are always easy to spot — just look for a building shaped like an ice cream cone.
 Specializing in soft serve ice cream and treats, they have locations throughout the Orlando area.

 Located in Sanford, about 40 minutes north of our tourism districts, Wondermade is chiefly known for artisanal marshmallows made with real ingredients, available for online or in-person purchases.
 Lesser known but equally amazing is their hand-crafted ice cream, which is only available in store.

 Discover the tastiest ways to cool off while enjoying open-air adventures at Orlando’s theme parks and main tourism districts.

 Save on discount tickets: Orlando Theme Parks, Attractions & Experiences

 Ghirardelli Soda Fountain and Chocolate Shop

 Ghirardelli Soda Fountain and Chocolate Shop is part of Disney Springs®, the open-air dining, entertainment and shopping district at Walt Disney World® Resort.
 Cool down with gourmet sundaes, shakes, floats and more, many of which feature the famous Ghirardelli chocolate.